TomMalkin/AutoDocument/docs/index.md

 **Creating The Form**

-Add the Name Field: Click on "Add Form Field" the Name of the field is the keyword that will be substituted later.
-Type "name" The Label of the field is what the user will see on the Form.
-Type "Client's Name" This is some text - so select "String" as the Data Type
+Add the Name Field: Click on "Add Form Field"

+The Name of the field is the keyword that will be substituted later.
+Type "name"

+The Label of the field is what the user will see on the Form.
+Type "Client's Name"

+This is some text - so select "String" as the Data Type

-Add the Age Field: Click on "Add Form Field" the Name of the field is the keyword that will be substituted later.
-Type "age" The Label of the field is what the user will see on the Form.
-Type "Client's Age" Select "Number" as the Data Type
+Add the Age Field: Click on "Add Form Field"

+The Name of the field is the keyword that will be substituted later.
+Type "age"

+The Label of the field is what the user will see on the Form.
+Type "Client's Age"

+Select "Number" as the Data Type

 **Creating The Outcome**